 Christina Silver, Ph.D.
 Christina manages the CAQDAS Networking Project and has been working with Transana for many years.
 The project runs scheduled Transana workshops during the year, in Guildford UK, or contact Christina to arrange a bespoke onsite workshop.

 Zeynab Badreddine, Ph.D.

-Zeynab is a research engineer, responsible of the Complex Corpora Team (consulting, training and innovation about complex corpora in the domain Social and Human Sciences) in the ICAR laboratory in Lyon, France (http://icar.univ-lyon2.fr).
+Zeynab is an Associated Researcher in Science Education to ICAR Laboratory http://icar.univ-lyon2.fr.
+She is also a Research Engineer: consulting, training and innovation about complex corpora in the domain Social and Human Sciences.
 Zeynab is now the official trainer of Transana for both French and Arabic communities.